 Note: The code of conduct applies to all those who are in receipt of our services or activities.
-For ease the term 'children' has been used throughout but this also includes all those adults that we work with.
+For ease the term 'children and young people' has been used throughout but this also includes all those adults that we work with.